Do you need information on what are functional requirements in software engineering?

 Reports: Provide sufficient details about the reporting capabilities needed in the application.
 Explain the types, categories, frequencies, and granularity of these reports.

-Data retention: How should your proposed application system handle archival, retrieval, and retention of historical data?
+Data retention: How should your proposed application system handle the archival, retrieval, and retention of historical data?
 What parameters should you consider?
 Provide sufficient details concerning these.

 Compliance requirements: Your proposed application might need to comply with several regulations.
 These could include data privacy, information security, transparency, and various other aspects.
 Document them in detail.